Admiralty FC: 2012 NFL Division 2 season

 In a pre-season friendly, Admiralty beat S.League side Geylang United, a team that was playing its football 2 divisions above the Wolves, with a 2–1 scoreline, giving everyone a sense of things to come.
 Observers at the friendly match thought that Admiralty was in no way inferior to the Eagles.

 Admiralty conquered the 2012 NFL Division 2 in great fashion, bulldozing their way across the league and embarking on a 12 match unbeaten run since the start of the season.
 They were crowned as NFL Division 2 champions on 30 June 2012 with 4 matches to spare.

-During the S.League mid-season break, Tampines Rovers made an inquiry to Admiralty FC about the availability of tough tackling defender Shariff Abdul Samat.
+During the S.League mid-season break, Tampines Rovers made an inquiry to Admiralty about the availability of tough tackling defender Shariff Abdul Samat.
 Upon hearing about the inquiry, Venga immediately released Shariff's Local Transfer Certificate, allowing the former 2007 S.League Young Player of the Year to make his return to the S.League.

 This was also around the same time where Geylang United came knocking on Admiralty's doors asking for the services of player-coach Mohd Noor Ali.
 Noor Ali was allowed to leave for the club where he played for 6 seasons in the S.League, joining the Eagles as their assistant coach.

 Following Noor Ali's departure, midfielder Azhar Baksin was installed as the new player-coach while defender Tan Sio Beng was appointed as the player-assistant coach.
 Both players were chosen due to their match experience in the S.League, as well as their valuable experience as ex-Singapore internationals.

-After a dominant season in Division 2, R. Vengadasalam, the team manager of Admiralty FC submitted their application to join the 2013 S.League season in July 2012 but their bid was rejected.
+After a dominant season in Division 2, Admiralty submitted their application to join the 2013 S.League season in July 2012 but their bid was rejected.
 A FAS spokesman explained that this was because the S.League will remain a 13-team competition next season.